Aligner Pain: 10 Tips for effective aligner pain relief

-Ideally, you must change your toothsi invisible aligners every 12-14 days.
+Ideally, you must change your makeO toothsi invisible aligners every 12-14 days.
 The only time you will feel a slight discomfort is when you change to the next set of aligners.
 Even that would be temporary.

 The first few hours after switching the aligners may be slightly uncomfortable.
 If you switch them at night, you would sleep through the discomfort.
 Moreover, the sensory system relaxes when you sleep.
 This helps in reducing sensations like pressure on the teeth, stress, and pain.
 By the time you wake up, the dental ligament will be stretched out and the teeth will have a few hours to adjust before you remove your aligners.

 2. Stay on Schedule

-You need to switch to the new set of aligners exactly as mentioned in your toothsi smile makeover plan.
+You need to switch to the new set of aligners exactly as mentioned in your makeO toothsi smile makeover plan.
 Not a day before, not a day later.

 If you switch early, the new aligners may not fit properly and you will feel some pain.
 The same applies if you switch the aligners later than the prescribed time.
 Going off schedule can also hinder the treatment and affect the outcome of getting the perfect smile.

 3. Cold Compress

 Ice pack FTW!
 Placing a cold compress or an ice pack on the cheeks or jaw will reduce inflammation and numb the slight discomfort.
 But do not do that for more than 20 minutes.
-Instead, do it for short increments.
+Instead, do it in short increments.
 If you are using ice, wrap it up in a towel or cloth.
 This helps in preventing injuring the skin.

 4. Suck on Ice Cubes

 Another effective way of reducing clear aligner discomfort is to suck on ice cubes.
 If you feel some pain after removing your aligners to brush or eat, suck on an ice cube for a while.
 This will alleviate mild pain to a great extent.

 5. Don’t Remove Aligners Constantly

 Removing the transparent aligners constantly won’t just affect the smile makeover process but also increase the discomfort.
 True, you have to take out the aligners when you eat, drink or brush.
 If you leave them out for too long, they will feel tighter when you put them back on.

 When you wear them consistently for the recommended time, your mouth will get a chance to adjust to the aligners.
-This will eventually minimize the discomfort.
+This will eventually minimise the discomfort.